You are here: Urology Textbook > Bladder > Bladder cancer Pathology

 Localization:

 Bladder cancer most commonly begins at the side walls or posterior wall in 70%.
-Less common bladder neck and trigone (20%) or anterior wall in 10%.
-A multifocal growth can be seen in 50%.
+Less common locations are bladder neck and trigone (20%) or anterior wall in 10%.
+50% are multifocal tumors.

 Growth pattern:

-The initial growth pattern is either flat and/or exophytic.
-In advanced disease, the tumor infiltrats the detrusor muscle and adjacent organs [Fig. advanced bladder cancer].
+The initial growth pattern is either flat or exophytic.
+In advanced disease, the tumor infiltrates the detrusor muscle and adjacent organs [Fig. advanced bladder cancer].

 Lymph node metastasis:

-Lymphogenic metastases may affect the iliac, obturator, presacral and aortic lymph node groups.
-The probability of lymph node metastasis is 5% for pT1 tumors, 30% for pT2 and 60% for pT3b tumors.
+Lymphogenic metastases may affect the iliac, obturator, presacral, and aortic lymph node groups.
+The probability of lymph node metastasis is 5% for pT1 tumors, 30% for pT2, and 60% for pT3b tumors.
+The tumor manifestation at the bladder trigone is associated with a higher risk of lymph node metastases (HR 1.83) and increased mortality (HR 1.68).

 Distant metastases: